JulioCesarManganotiAraujo/JulioCesarManganotiAraujo/README.md

 - 👋 Hi, I’m @JulioCesarManganotiAraujo
 - 👀 I’m interested in? learn more about programming
 - 🌱 I’m currently learning? to program games
-- 📫 How to reach me?
+- 📫 How to reach me? julio.manganoti.araujo@escola.pr.gov.br

 <!---
 JulioCesarManganotiAraujo/JulioCesarManganotiAraujo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.